d3dc/react-flying-saucer/packages/react-flying-saucer/README.md

 - `{ connect }` from [react-redux] (WIP: [react-rematch])
 - `{ Switch, Route }` from [react-router]

-## "src/" alias
+## Import Aliases

-You can always link to the root of your project with the `@` alias.
+You can always link to the source root of your project with the `@` alias.
 This is useful for linking between modules.

 ```js
 import Sidebar from '@/modules/sidebar'